openghg/openghg/doc/source/development/quickstart_devel.rst

    conda develop .

-OpenGHG should now be installed, you can check this by opening ``ipython`` and running
+OpenGHG should now be installed and you need to import this once to generate the file ``~/.config/openghg/openghg.conf``

 .. code-block:: ipython